Sleep Apnea Devices Market Size and Share

 Sleep Apnea Devices Market Analysis by Mordor Intelligence

-The sleep apnea devices market is valued at USD 8.79 billion in 2025 and is forecast to reach USD 12.54 billion by 2030, expanding at a 7.33% CAGR during 2025-2030.
+The sleep apnea devices market size is valued at USD 8.79 billion in 2025 and is forecast to reach USD 12.54 billion by 2030, expanding at a 7.33% CAGR during 2025-2030.
 Momentum stems from the growing recognition that untreated sleep apnea accelerates cardiovascular disease, worsens glycemic control, and impairs cognition.
 In parallel, the Philips recall has redirected procurement budgets toward alternative suppliers, while reimbursement expansions in major markets lower out-of-pocket costs and enlarge the treated population.
 Consumer electronics brands are entering the therapeutic continuum with FDA-cleared screening functions, further broadening the funnel of newly diagnosed patients.
 Device makers are therefore repositioning from hardware suppliers to data-enabled care-management partners, strengthening recurring revenue streams and creating new cross-sell opportunities in software and analytics.

 Key Report Takeaways